-Crowns are a very reliable solution for major dental problems caused through accidents, diseases or wear and tear.
+Crowns are a very reliable solution for major dental problems caused by accidents, diseases, or wear and tear.
 Major problems can usually be corrected using these techniques.
-Material used in these repairs is either high-strength porcelain or porcelain bonded to gold.
+The material used in these repairs is either high-strength porcelain or porcelain bonded to gold.
 Where dental damage has occurred due to decay, trauma, teeth clenching and grinding or congenital defects, dental crowns and/or dental bridges can be used as a long-term solution.

 Sometimes people have pain when chewing on back teeth, which is usually due to hairline cracks in the tooth structure.
 Placing crowns on these teeth relieves the pain and allows a return to chewing comfort for these teeth.
 In front teeth, older fillings or tooth enamel may be stained or discolored or teeth may be chipped or worn.
 Porcelain crowns and bridges are suitable in cases where porcelain veneers are not.
 In teeth with root canal fillings, crowns can prevent vulnerable teeth from cracking.